 Thank you for choosing Despatch Industries.
-We appreciate the opportunity to work with you and to meet your heat processing needs.
-We believe that you have selected the finest equipment available in the heat processing industry.
+We appreciate the opportunity to work with you and to solve your heat processing needs.
+In addition, we believe that you have selected the finest equipment available in the heat processing industry.

 At Despatch, our service does not end after the purchase and delivery of our equipment.
 For this reason we have created the Service Products Division within Despatch.
 The Service Products Division features our Response Center for customer service.
-The Response Center will direct and track your service call to ensure satisfaction.
+The Response Center will direct and track your service call to ensure satisfactory completion.

-Whenever you need service or replacement parts, contact the Response Center at 1-800-473-7373: FAX 612-781-5353.
+Whenever you need service or replacement parts, just contact the Response Center at 1-800-473-7373: FAX 612-781-5353.